email2ify/friends/README.md

 ### Site Goals

 * Friends WildLife is aimed to lovers of the wildlife.
-The site encourages user to share their thought, to allow them to showcase their best photo shot of the animals in the wildlife.
+The site encourages user to share their thought, know more about animals and the countries where they are found.
 <hr>

 ### Agile Planning